wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 - [Maglev](https://chromium.googlesource.com/v8/v8/+/refs/heads/main/src/maglev/)

 ## Turbofan (V8’s JIT Compiler)
+- V8's Turbofan Compiler converts Ignition bytecode into assembly.
+- Turbofan translates the bytecode into "[Sea of Nodes](https://darksi.de/d.sea-of-nodes/)" and subsequently to assembly.
+- Turbofan is an optimizing compiler that use interpreter feedback to do "speculative" optimizations.
 - The compiler works ahead of time by utilizing a "Profiler" to monitor and watch code that needs to be optimized.
 If there is a "hot function," the compiler converts it into efficient machine code for execution.
 Otherwise, if it detects that a previously optimized "hot function" is no longer being utilized, it will "deoptimize" it and return it to bytecode.

 ### Pipelining